 What other advice would you give to beverage leaders navigating the changing landscape?

 Running an effective beverage supply chain is a ‘team sport’.
 Typically, the largest number of people working for a business do so in the supply chain.
 Engaging leadership that unlocks the full potential of individuals is vital to the success of any operation in any climate.
 Leaders set the tone and provide permission for people to contribute, engage and master their own areas of responsibility.
 So, the importance of strong and effective leadership through a continuous improvement transformation cannot be under-estimated.

-What can organisations do to ensure they are positively impacting the communities and environment within which they operate?
+What can organizations do to ensure they are positively impacting the communities and environment within which they operate?

 A second critical role that businesses can play is providing leadership in environmental sustainability.
 Wise use of resources, re-investing in resources that communities need, educating people on sustainable impact, and influencing their stakeholders positively are all ways that a business can have a positive impact on the environment.
 Again, this is an area that provides great opportunities for people to contribute their ideas, time and effort.

 Read 3 ways we can support you through COVID-19: A message from CCi CEO Glenn Leask to find out how we can help you navigate the challenges posed by COVID-19.